Sup2point0/Assort/.archive/verdicts.md

 <br>

-(archived from Notes on iPhone 5s, created 4 November 2021)
+(archived from Notes on iPhone 5s, created at 22:45 on 4 November 2021)